vatnz-dev/sops/docs/controller-skills/euroscope-setup.md

       <figcaption>It should look something like this</figcaption>
     </figure>

-5. Open Euroscope.
+5. Open EuroScope.
 If prompted to select a profile file, select `VATNZ.PRF`
 6. A dialogue may appear notifying you that the active sector file cannot be found. **Click No**.
 7. A file selection dialogue will appear.
 Select the new `.sct2` file, and click 'Open'.
 8. Another dialogue box will appear, notifying you that the file has been loaded. **Click Yes** to make this the new active sector file.